Harvest Wrapping Up In Emerson Area - PembinaValleyOnline.com

 "I think everything was a pleasant surprise yield wise considering we had so little moisture.
 I think we've received a hair over six inches since the May long weekend.
 Yields were much better that we anticipated."

-Neuman says there are still some crops still out there in his area, but most of that will likely be harvested in the next couple of weeks.
+Neumann says there are still some crops still out there in his area, but most of that will likely be harvested in the next couple of weeks.

 "There are some beans, corn and sunflowers out there, but I think beans are about 80 per cent wrapped up by now."

-Neuman expects they'll likely begin their fertilizer program sometime next week.
+Neumann expects they'll likely begin their fertilizer program sometime next week.